Perth – Melbourne – Perth Tour

 Toodyay – York

-Enjoy a day out packed full of nature experiences, including Noble Falls, Lesmurdie Falls, Mundaring Weir, historical attractions like Toodyay, York, and the Golden Pipeline from Mundaring Weir – Kalgoorlie.
+Enjoy a day with nature experiences, including Noble Falls, Lesmurdie Falls, Mundaring Weir, and historical attractions like Toodyay, York, and the Golden Pipeline from Mundaring Weir – to Kalgoorlie.

 When we drive along winding roads, the views are bound to take your breath away.

-Enjoy local art and taste the local produce which is one of the finest in Australia.
+Enjoy local art and taste the local produce, one of Australia’s finest.

-Tours run daily as a personalised tour catering for small groups.
+Tours run daily as personalised tours catering to small groups.

 Itinerary – One Day Tour – Toodyay – York